blackpuppy/docs/en/development/configuration.rst

     can find instructions for getting URL rewriting working for other servers under the :doc:`/installation/url-rewriting` section.
 App.encoding
     Define what encoding your application uses.
 This encoding is used to generate the charset in the layout, and encode entities.
     It should match the encoding values specified for your database.
 Routing.prefixes
-    Un-comment this definition if you’d like to take advantage of CakePHP prefixed routes like admin.
-Set this variable with an array of prefix names of the routes you’d like to use.
+    Un-comment this definition if you'd like to take advantage of CakePHP prefixed routes like admin.
+Set this variable with an array of prefix names of the routes you'd like to use.
 More on this later.
 Cache.disable
     When set to true, persistent caching is disabled site-wide.